 The Audit Committee of Akamai's Board of Directors is responsible for, among other things, monitoring the integrity of Akamai's consolidated financial statements, their compliance with legal and regulatory requirements, Akamai's system of internal controls and the qualifications (including oversight of our internal audit function, which reports directly to the Audit Committee), independence and performance of our internal and independent auditors.
 The Audit Committee has the authority and responsibility to select, evaluate and, when appropriate, replace Akamai's independent auditors.
-We act under a written charter that was first adopted and approved by the Audit Committee and the Board of Directors in May 2000.
+The Audit Committee and the Board of Directors in May 2000.
+The charter that was first adopted and approved by the Audit Committee and the Board of Directors in May 2000.
 The charter was amended and restated in March 2004 and most recently revised in 2006.
 The members of the Audit Committee are independent directors as defined by the Audit Committee charter and the NASDAQ Rules.